West Virginia Wesleyan College: Recent years

-Dr. Pamela Jubin Balch, a 1971 graduate of Wesleyan, became the college's 18th president in July 2006.
+Pamela Jubin Balch, a 1971 graduate of Wesleyan, became the college's 18th president in July 2006.
 Dr. Balch is the first woman to serve as president in the college's history.
-At the outset of her tenure as President, Balch reinstated the college's briefly-discontinued nursing program as well as its 3-2 engineering program.
+At the outset of her tenure as president, Balch reinstated the college's briefly-discontinued nursing program as well as its 3-2 engineering program.
 The college has since expanded its academic programs, adding graduate degrees in athletic training, business administration, English Writing, and nursing.